haleanana/a-simple-card-game/README.md

 ```
 4. When played on Samsung phones, the timer and button seem to overlap.
 Doesnt show on Chrome developer tools.
 - Fixed: Added margin to push buttons further down.
 5. When restart button is clicked multiple times really fast, the timer countdown goes twice as fast and timer goes to negative.
 - Unsolved: Tried to implement clearInterval() and setTimeout() but so far no solution has been found.
 - Update: Temporary fix implemented.
 Added a setTimeout function to disable restart button for 3 seconds to prevent clicking it consecutively which was causing the bug.
+6. Similar case happens when restart button is pressed right after the start button is pressed, the countdown timer will also countdown twice as fast.
+- Fixed: Implemented restart button timeout on startButton function so it disables the button momentarily to prevent double clicking it.
-6. Some cards would shrink in width when using Firefox browser.
+7. Some cards would shrink in width when using Firefox browser.
 - Fixed: Removed height property on .card-front img  as this was what was causing the bug and only slightly alters the images on other browsers.

 [**back to top**](#table-of-contents)